-May -There is discretion and flexibility or that criteria are to be satisfied in the application of an Official Plan policy.
+May - Implies that Tthere is discretion and flexibility or that criteria are to be satisfied in the application of an Official Plan policy.

 Meander Belt Allowance - The setback that keeps development from being affected by river and stream meandering (this includes the allowance for the one hundred (100)-year erosion rate.)